 - You can discard the outside layer of the leek if it’s too tough to cut.
 And if you notice some dirt inside each layer of the leek you can rinse the sliced leeks.
 Simply place in a strainer and lightly rinse with water.

-- You can simmer for longer than 30 minutes, but I recommend a minimum of 30 minutes to let all the flavors mix together.
+- You can simmer for longer than 30 minutes, but I recommend a minimum of 30 minutes to let all the flavors meld together.

 - Recipe states 6 servings, but if they are on the smaller side you can get 8 servings.